 The short story is that you should be exerting yourself.

 Many people are now going with fancy wrist or belt-worn accelerometers/pedometers.
 These are great for monitoring exercise volume (how MUCH you are doing), but not all of them can sense how HARD you are working.
 Choose one that will perform the tasks you need and give it a shot.
 Work REGULARLY and STOP RESTING!
 You don’t need to use EVERY single machine in the gym, and you don’t need to take 5 minutes between each set.

 The human body is amazingly resilient.
 It always wants movement inputs and movement challenges.
 The thing is that we are so good at getting used to a movement that we need to challenge the system far more often than most care to.

 It isn’t unheard of to exercise every day of the week.
 If you’re just starting an exercise program, aim to be doing SOMETHING vigorous at least 5 days per week for 30 – 45 minutes each day.
 Even if you fall short of this goal, it’s highly likely that you will still be exercising/playing more regularly than 95% of your contemporaries.
 This is a GREAT start.
 After a short time, you will see and feel the gains and be further encouraged to follow rule #1 and add to rule #2.

 I have one more bit of advice that may be useful — but only if you’ve mastered the first two rules:

 Rule #3: Record Everything

 Record how heavy, how much, and the variety of your exercise.
-You don’t expect your physician or your physical therapist to treat you by memory, right?
+You don’t expect your physician or physical therapist to treat you by memory, right?
 It’s likely that they are taking lots of notes and examining specific measures to compare.
 Your own conditioning is no different.
-You will be SHOCKED to see how quickly you make appreciable gains if you can actually recall what you did the last time you exercised and then worked to continuously improve on ANY one thing.
+You will be SHOCKED to see how quickly you make appreciable gains if you can actually recall what you did the last time you exercised and then worked to improve on ANY one thing continuously.